 So there you have it.
 Basic Avocado Toast.
 Quick and easy to make, incredibly nutritious and quite adaptable to a variety of different seasonings and toppings.
 Always delicious!

-VARIATIONS OF AVOCADO TOAST
+VARIATIONS OF THIS AVOCADO TOAST RECIPE

 All of the following are excellent options to enjoy when it comes to Avocado Toast.